raoulbia-ai/mcp-server-for-intercom/README.md

 - **Transparency**: Clearly documenting data usage and application features

 Users of this integration should review Intercom's [Developer Terms](https://developers.intercom.com/docs/publish-to-the-app-store/intercom-developer-terms) to ensure their implementation complies with all requirements.

+## Implementation Notes

+### Intercom API Compatibility

+When using this service, be aware of the following Intercom API considerations:

+1. **Email vs ID Resolution**:
+   - The `customerIdentifier` parameter accepts either an email or an Intercom contact ID
+   - Internally, emails are resolved to contact IDs before querying the Intercom API
+   - This two-step process is required as Intercom's API does not support direct email queries

+2. **Date Format Handling**:
+   - While the MCP tools accept dates in DD/MM/YYYY format for user convenience
+   - Intercom's API requires UNIX timestamps for date filtering
+   - All dates are automatically converted before making API requests

+3. **Status Mapping**:
+   - The `pending` status in our API maps to Intercom's `snoozed` state
+   - The `resolved` status maps to Intercom's `closed` state

+4. **Content Filtering**:
+   - Keyword filtering uses Intercom's `source.body` with the `~` (contains) operator
+   - Exclusion filtering uses the `!~` (does not contain) operator
+   - Multiple keywords are implemented as OR conditions

+5. **Pagination**:
+   - For large result sets (>150 items), automatic pagination is implemented
+   - The service uses Intercom's cursor-based pagination with the `starting_after` parameter

+See `src/services/INTERCOM_API_NOTES.md` for detailed technical implementation notes.

 ## Installation